fluxapps/Panopto/README.md

 * Uncheck the checkbox "Create a personal folder for each user" (except if you want a personal folder for the api user for some reason)
 * Click "Preview" and on the next Screen "Create Users"

+After the user is created, open the user details by clicking on the user's name.
+Check the role "Administrator" under "Info" -> "System Roles" and click "Update Roles".

 ##### ILIAS
 Now, login to your ILIAS instance as an administrator.
 Navigate to "Administration" -> "Plugins" and look for the "Panopto" plugin.
 Install/Update the plugin if it's not up-to-date yet and afterwards choose "Configure".
 Configure the plugin as followed:
 * **Object Title**: choose how this object type should be named in ILIAS (displayed e.g. when creating a new object in the repository)